 3. Customer Experience Transformation

 Digital transforms the way customers interact with the business.
-As much as the digitization drives businesses today, it has equally influenced consumer behavior.
+As much as digitization drives businesses today, it has equally influenced consumer behavior.
 They are smarter, more informed, and have a wide variety of choices.

 Digital transformation enables businesses to understand their customers better and enhance customer touchpoints.
 Many businesses are integrating customer data, which allows them to cater to the user’s specific needs.